-Assets donated to the Foundation are recorded at their fair value as of the date of the gift.
+Contributed assets were valued based on the fair market value of actual or similar assets as of the date of the gift.
 No amounts have been reflected in the statements for donated services because they do not meet the criteria to record under GAAP.